 Activities and Events

-A county shall not sponsor or schedule any SESS activity conducted by anyone other than a 4-H trained and certified SESS Instructor of the appropriate discipline.
+A county shall not sponsor or schedule any SESS activity conducted by anyone other than a 4-H-trained-and-certified SESS Instructor of the appropriate discipline.

-Only a certified 4-H shooting sports leader may lead any member in shooting sports project and must lead all activities where youth are shooting (non-certified instructors can demonstrate).
+Only a certified 4-H shooting sports leader may lead any member in a shooting sports project and must lead all activities where youth are shooting (non-certified instructors can demonstrate).
 All live fires are to be conducted in the presence of a certified SESS instructor.

 Competitive shooting events are optional and individual.